Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1100/README.md

-# US1080
+# US1100

 ## 1. User Story Description

-This user story pertains to the functionality of listing buildings within a specified range of minimum and maximum floors.
+This user story focuses on the functionality of listing floors associated with a specified building.

 ## 2. Customer Specifications and Clarifications

-The customer has outlined that, upon input of minimum and maximum floor numbers, the system is expected to generate a list of buildings that adhere to the specified criteria.
+The customer has specified that the system should generate a comprehensive list of floors belonging to a building, as designated by the Campus Manager.

 ## 3. Diagrams